k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/02_core_components.md

 | **Execution Traces**     | Activated agents, tools, and their execution duration for each step |
 | **Token Usage**          | Detailed consumption metrics (stored in the assurance database) |

-This data provides the conversation context but also supports debugging, optimization, and compliance requirements.
+The above data types not only provide the conversational context, but also support debugging, optimization, and compliance requirements.

 ### Core Flows and Actors